EPA-WG/custom-element-dist/src/material/theme/tokens/coupling.md

   - may *suggest* coupling semantics, but must never violate D2 safety minimums

 - **D5.
 Stroke & Separation** (from [`cem-stroke.md`](./cem-stroke.md))
-  - focus/selection/target indicator thickness and offset
+  - focus/selection/target indicator thickness and indicator placement (e.g., `--cem-stroke-focus`, `--cem-stroke-indicator-offset`, zebra ring tokens)
-  - D5 uses `--cem-coupling-guard-min` for focus ring offset (cross-dimension contract)
+  - D2 does not define focus-ring offset; D2 constrains adjacent operable zones so D5 indicators have room and do not create interference

 Boundary heuristic:

 - If it changes **distance between items** → D1
 - If it changes **operable geometry of an interactive element** → D2
-- If it changes **indicator thickness or offset** → D5 (using D2 guard for offset)
+- If it changes **indicator thickness or indicator offset** → D5 (e.g., `--cem-stroke-focus`, `--cem-stroke-indicator-offset`)

 ---